plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     </PropertyGroup>
     ```

+3. Task: Set Secret Management on dev enviroment

-3. To securely store and read secrets in your .NET application, you can use the Microsoft.Extensions.Configuration package along with a secrets management tool like Azure Key Vault or the .NET Secret Manager for local development.
+    To securely store and read secrets in your .NET application, you can use the `Microsoft.Extensions.Configuration` package along with a secrets management tool like Azure Key Vault or the .NET Secret Manager for local development.

-    In this lab, we'll use the .NET Secret Manager (for local development)
+    In this lab, we'll use the .NET Secret Manager (**for local development**)

     3.1 Install the necessary NuGet packages: